 The Electronics, Robotics and Automation program prepares students for a career as a technician in industrial manufacturing.
-At the end of the program, students should be able to diagnose and repair industrial equipment ranging from the basic motor control devices used in hard automation to the sophisticated industrial robots and computer-integrated manufacturing cells that utilize microprocessors for programming and
+At the end of the program, students should be able to diagnose and repair industrial equipment ranging from the basic motor control devices used in hard automation to the sophisticated industrial robots and computer-integrated manufacturing cells that utilize microprocessors for programming and servo control.

 The curriculum includes both the fundamental technologies and system applications.
-Upon program completion, students may seek employment with area manufacturers, maintaining plant equipment or with companies that produce process control or robotic devices.
+Upon program completion, students may seek employment with area manufacturers, maintaining plant equipment, or with companies that produce process control or robotic devices.

 - 1. Complete an application. - 2.
-Satisfy the assessment requirement and attend any required information/ registration session. - 3.
-Complete the required COMPASS testing, obtaining a satisfactory score in algebra (60 or higher) or ACT scores with a math sub score of 19 or higher, or - 4.
-Successful completion of CSC 110 Intro to Computers or equivalent; or approval of the program counselor
+Satisfy the assessment requirement and attend any required information/registration session.

+- Complete the required COMPASS testing, obtaining a satisfactory score in algebra (49 or higher) or ACT scores with a math sub score of 19 or higher, or completion of MAT 063 with a grade of "C" or better. - 4.
+Successful completion of CSC 110 Intro to Computers or equivalent; or approval of the program counselor.

-To earn an Electronics, Robotics and Automation AAS degree, a student must complete all course work as prescribed and maintain a 2.0 grade-point average.
+To earn an Electronics, Robotics and Automation AAS degree, a student must complete all course work as prescribed and maintain a 2.0 grade point average.